Creative Intelligence

 -

-Creative Intelligence: I'll facilitate a structured brainstorming session for mobile payment features.
+Creative Intelligence: I'll facilitate a structured brainstorming session.

 I'll use 3 complementary techniques: